 but it's not here where I belong..."

-And if you're wondering, here is a 1991 video for "Hippy Blood," a track from her first release, produced by Prince.
+And in case you are wondering, here is "Hippy Blood," from her debut album produced by Prince.